X16Community/x16-docs/X16 Reference - 02 - Editor.md

 ### Custom Keyboard Scancode Handler

+**Note**: This is new behavior for R43, differing from previous releases.

-If you need more control over the translation of scancodes into PETSCII/ISO codes, or if you need to intercept any key down or up event, you can hook the custom scancode handler vector at \$032E/\$032F.
+If you need more control over the translation of keynum codes into PETSCII/ISO codes, or if you need to intercept any key down or up event, you can hook the custom scancode handler vector at \$032E/\$032F.

 On all key down and key up events, the keyboard driver calls this vector with

-* .X: PS/2 prefix (\$00, \$E0 or \$E1)
-* .A: PS/2 scancode
-* .C: clear if key down, set if key up event
+* .A: keycode, where bit 7 (most-significant) is clear on key down, and set on key up.

+The keynum codes are enumerated [here](https://github.com/X16Community/x16-rom/blob/master/inc/keycode.inc), and their names, similar to that of PS/2 codes, are based on their function in the US layout.

-The handler has to return a key event the same way in .X/.A/.C.
+The handler needs to return a key event the same way in .A

 * To remove a keypress so that it is not added to the keyboard queue, return .A = 0.
 * To manually add a key to the keyboard queue, use the `kbdbuf_put` KERNAL API.

 You can even write a completely custom keyboard translation layer:

-* Place the code at \$A000-\$A58F – this is safe, since the tables won't be used in this case.
+* Place the code at \$A000-\$A58F in RAM bank 0.
+This is safe, since the tables won't be used in this case, and the active RAM bank will be set to 0 before entry to the handler.
 * Fill the locale at \$A590.
-* For every scancode that should produce a PETSCII/ISO code, use `kbdbuf_put` to store it in the keyboard buffer.
+* For every keynum that should produce a PETSCII/ISO code, use `kbdbuf_put` to store it in the keyboard buffer.
-* For all scancodes, return .A = 0.
+* Always set .A = 0 before return from the custom handler.

 ```ASM
 ;EXAMPLE: A custom handler that prints "A" on Alt key down